Franciszek Ksawery Branicki: Family

 In 1781 already aged 51, Branicki contracted a strategic marriage with one of the leading members of the imperial court, Alexandra von Engelhardt, almost 25 years younger, the niece of Potemkin and, according to court gossips, his lover and even the illegitimate daughter of Catherine the Great.
 Though she most probably was not the daughter of Catherine II, the marriage sealed the Tsarina's foothold in the Commonwealth of Two Nations, already in the process of disintegration.
 The new Countess Branicka, who was inordinately close to Prince Potemkin until his death, became the Chatelaine of Biała Cerkiew amidst many other possessions across territories of modern Poland and Ukraine.
 Despite her extra-marital interest, the marriage was said to be harmonious.
 Due to her business acumen and contacts, she was able to cover her husband's colossal debts.
 In return, he spent even more money in creating Oleksandriya, an impossibly lavish summer palace and park in her honour, making it the epitome of Polish classicism.
-They had five surviving children:
+They had five surviving children: Katarzyna, Aleksander, Władysław Grzegorz, Zofia, and Elżbieta.